knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin that supports opening and **closing a single** Ryobi garagedoor opener.

+## Important notice:

+I am not able to support this anymore and am looking for someone who wants to take over maintaince.
+At the time I wrote this, Oct 2021, this NPM is working but i can no longer fix and test changes.
+If you are interested in taking this over, and also the published version on npmjs.com site, contact me.

+_Sadly My physical garage door is badly broken and will be out of commision for months due to pandemic related supply chain issues.
+I will be installing a new GDO from another manufacturer when my mew garage door is installed._

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`